-The Mohonk Lake Cooperative Weather Station has been recording daily weather observations faithfully since January 1, 1896.
-In terms of days, there is more than 43,800 days of observers personally recording weather as cooperative volunteers for the Natioanl Weather Service as a public service.
+The Mohonk Lake Cooperative Weather Station has been recording daily weather observations faithfully since January 1, 1896 as a public service to the National Weather Service.
 In the 1970s, data collection expanded to include daily lake sampling and an on-going study of pH in rainfall.
-Celebrating its 120th year of weather collecting in 2016, the Mohonk Lake dataset is one of the most consistent continuous climate records available in North America.
+Celebrating its 125th year of weather collecting in 2020, the Mohonk Lake dataset is one of the most consistent continuous climate records available in North America.
 For more information on the history of the Mohonk Lake Cooperative Weather Station, view a History Packet.

 Climate Trackers Daily Observations Include